wimalopaan/opentx/README.md

 ## Next tasks/Known issues:

-* Crossfire support
-* UART DMA fifo transfers
-* Add settings for ExpressLRS, since no LUA
+* Add settings menu for ExpressLRS, since no LUA is supported.
+* Reboots with Crossfire modules at 400k bauds.
+* Enable mixer sync for CRSF.
-* USB support (board.h usbplugged)
+* USB joystick mode.
-* Bootloader if it fits.
-Mass storage to backup EEPROM and update firmware.
+* Bootloader.
+USB mass storage to backup EEPROM and update firmware.
 * SDCARD support if it fits in flash.
 * PPM in (Trainer)
+* HELI support.

 ## ST-Link pinout